neomjs/create-app/README.md

 Choose the themes:
 > npx neo-app -t both

-Of course you can combine the options, e.g.:
+Of course, you can combine the options, e.g.:
 > npx neo-app -w workspace -n MyApp -t both

 ## Starting a local web-server